Perfect Draft: 11th in a 12-Team ESPN PPR League

 Julio Jones is a very safe WR choice option in this place.
 There is little question about his workload.
 But there is also a strong possibility that he ends up as a top-three WR again.
 His disappointing performance last season was down to unlucky TD scoring, and that is likely to regress positively this year.
 This is a pick I can feel good about.

-After playing with Draft Analyzer multiple times, it seems likely that either Dalvin Cook or Leonard Fournette will be available at 2.02.
+After playing with Draft Hero multiple times, it seems likely that either Dalvin Cook or Leonard Fournette will be available at 2.02.
 (If neither is available, then someone even better like Odell Beckham, Melvin Gordon, or Kareem Hunt would have to fall to me.)
 Cook and Fournette are both safe choices for your RB1, each projected to see workhorse volume.

 Of the two, I think Cook is most likely to be there in real drafts because he's not the known commodity that Fournette is.
 Yet, of the two, Cook has the most upside, as he is clearly a better pass-catcher than Fournette.
 Due to that upside, I have even seen Cook taken as the 1.01 in an actual draft (the Scott Fish Bowl).
 That said, Cook also has more downside potential than Fournette due to competition for goal-line carries from Latavius Murray.